-Activist detained in Hong Kong partially won appeal over recognition of overseas same-sex marriage
+Hong Kong’s top court rules in favor of recognizing same-sex partnerships in a landmark case

 Surveys showed 60% of the respondents showed support for same-sex marriage in 2023, up from 38% in 2013, according to a report issued by researchers at The University of Hong Kong, The Chinese University of Hong Kong and the University of North Carolina School of Law in May.

-In a previous hearing, Sham’s lawyer Karon Monaghan argued that the absence of same-sex marriage in Hong Kong sent a message that they’re less worthy of recognition than heterosexual marriages.
+In a previous hearing, Sham’s lawyer Karon Monaghan had argued that the absence of same-sex marriage in Hong Kong sent a message that it’s less worthy of recognition than heterosexual marriages.

+Jerome Yau, a co-founder of non-governmental organization Hong Kong Marriage Equality, said the ruling sent a clear signal that same-sex relationships deserve some form of recognition and that it would help enhance Hong Kong’s reputation.

+“This judgement, we believe, will go a long way in attracting young talent coming to Hong Kong to work and live,” he said.

 Sham is the former convenor of Civil Human Rights Front, which was best known for organizing the annual protest march on the anniversary of Hong Kong’s handover to Chinese rule on July 1, 1997, for years.